Shaatvika/-AI-Automate-Insurance-Claims-using-Agentic-Architecture/README.md

-# AiAutomatedClaims Crew
+# AI AUTOMATED INSURANE CLAIMS USING AGENTIC ARCHITECTURE

-Welcome to the AiAutomatedClaims Crew project, powered by [crewAI]
+Welcome to the AI AUTOMATED INSURANE CLAIMS USING AGENTIC ARCHITECTURE PROJECT

 ## Installation